 Alavi also weighed in on negotiations with the United States amid the Trump administration’s maximum pressure campaign, saying in 2019, “[h]olding talks with America can be reviewed by Iran only if Trump lifts the sanctions and our supreme leader gives permission to hold such talks.
 Americans are scared of Iran’s military power, that is the reason behind their decision to abort the decision to attack Iran.”
 Such a statement is important, as it showed Alavi deferring to the supreme leader on these matters.
 Iranian intelligence officials reportedly participated in talks with U.S. counterparts over the fates of the American hostages detained in Iran during the Obama administration.
 In addition, Alavi holds a seat on the Supreme National Security Council (SNSC).
 Thus, he has been a player in national security decision-making during the Rouhani administration.

 Despite Alavi’s comments at the beginning of the Rouhani administration advocating against securitizing society and for a less draconian concept of targeting regime infiltration, he has been sure to protect his right flank.
-Alavi has telegraphed his ministry’s efforts to stem the spread of Christian converts throughout Iran.
+Alavi has telegraphed his ministry’s efforts to stem the spread of Christian converts throughout Iran and was sanctioned by the United States for human rights abuses stemming from the Intelligence Ministry’s role in suppressing the November 2019 gas protests.
 He has also boasted about how the ministry under his leadership has changed from a defensive to an offensive intelligence policy, and has announced high-profile busts of alleged spy networks.
 Alavi proclaimed in 2019 that Iran had discovered the identity of 290 Central Intelligence Agency (CIA) agents and that “foreign intelligence services [who] recruit local people for spying were exposed and neutralized.
 The foreign services seeking to recruit Iranians have been disoriented by our discoveries.”
 That summer it also claimed to have dismantled a spy network set up by the CIA, arresting 17 people who worked in sensitive agencies and economic sectors of the Islamic Republic.
 The director general of the Intelligence Ministry’s counter-espionage department said that “[s]ome citizens were trapped by the U.S. exploitation of their visa requests and were encouraged to spy in exchange for receiving a visa.
 Some others were blackmailed by the CIA due to their need of maintaining or extending their visas.”

 Such posturing of Alavi is indicative of the spymaster walking a careful balance throughout his career.
 He publicly signals the need for reforms, while doubling down on the regime’s familiar playbook of paranoia and repression.
 It’s this double game that allows him to survive and thrive in Tehran among both pragmatic and hardline elements.
 In the end, Alavi remains an enigmatic figure not just because of the nature of intelligence, but more importantly due to his ability to continue to ascend to the top ranks of the regime despite being dismissed and disqualified at various points in his political career.
 With the Rouhani administration nearing the end of its time in office, Alavi will continue to be a player within the system, as he will be a member of the Assembly of Experts until 2022, when he is up for reelection.
 The Guardian Council’s approval of his candidacy for that seat in 2016 is evidence that he remains in good standing within Iran’s unelected power centers.
 Previous intelligence ministers—like Ghorbanali Dorri-Najafabadi and Gholam-Hossein Mohseni-Eje’i—have gone on to positions within the judiciary.
 Others—including Mohammad Reyshahri and Ali Fallahian—have run for president or have been appointed to additional posts by the supreme leader.
 Thus, Alavi’s next steps will be important to monitor.